RiceRichardJ/Blackjack/README.txt

 11. Tried to connect Visual Studio to my GitHub though TeamExplorer, but it didn't work so I used the GitHub GUI program.
 You should be able to find it here: https://github.com/RiceRichardJ/Blackjack

 12. Updated this Readme file.
+Removed unnecessary files to reduce size, removed debug and exe files to allow this project to be zipped and sent through email.

 This project was created in Visual Studio 2013.

-To compile: Open up the .sln solution file in Visual Studio, and build the BlackjackGame and DeckLib projects.
+To compile: Open up the BlackjackTestRVT.sln solution file in Visual Studio, and build the BlackjackGame and DeckLib projects.
 Pressing Ctrl+F5 should run it hopefully.